-Prerequisite: Satisfactory evidence of entry level writing/reading skills based assessment testing scores, and/or completion of the
+Prerequisite: Satisfactory evidence of entry level writing/reading skills based assessment testing scores, and/or completion of the developmental English program with a minimum grade of C.

 CJ-0113 Ethics in Criminal Justice

 This course is a study of the fundamentals of ethical theory.
 It is an introduction to the ways and means of making moral judgments in the fields of policing, corrections, probation, and parole.